jamaz1/chateqt/README.md

 # Future improvements and additional features

+**Evaluation** \
--   **Evaluation**: Develop benchmarks to measure chatbot accuracy, relevance, and response quality using real-world queries and frameworks such as `DeepEval`.
+Develop benchmarks to measure chatbot accuracy, relevance, and response quality using real-world queries and frameworks such as `DeepEval`.

+**Testing** \
--   **Testing**: Implement unit and integration tests to ensure the chatbot correctly processes PDFs, generated embeddings, etc. without failures.
+Implement unit and integration tests to ensure the chatbot correctly processes PDFs, generated embeddings, etc. without failures.

+**Scalability** \
--   **Scalability**: Design the system to handle increasing loads efficiently.
+Design the system to handle increasing loads efficiently.

+**Observability** \
--   **Observability**: Introduce logging, monitoring, and alerting to track chatbot performance, errors, and user interactions (storing questions/answers).
+Introduce logging, monitoring, and alerting to track chatbot performance, errors, and user interactions (storing questions/answers).

+**Memory** \
--   **Memory**: Implement short-term and long-term memory to retain context across user interactions for a more personalized experience.
+Implement short-term and long-term memory to retain context across user interactions for a more personalized experience.

+**Caching** \
--   **Caching**: Use caching strategies to store frequently accessed data and speed up response times for repeated queries.
+Use caching strategies to store frequently accessed data and speed up response times for repeated queries.

+**Improved scraping** \
--   **Improved scraping**: Enhance PDF parsing techniques with better text extraction (e.g. tables) as well as improved web-scraping techniques for more efficient data retrieval.
+Enhance PDF parsing techniques with better text extraction (e.g. tables) as well as improved web-scraping techniques for more efficient data retrieval.

--   **Handle images**: Integrate vision models to extract and allow for image analysis of charts/plots in different reports.
+**Handle images**: Integrate vision models to extract and allow for image analysis of charts/plots in different reports.